AI Virtual Try-On for Fashion Brands: The Complete 2026 Guide

 AI Try-On vs Traditional Photography

-AI doesn't replace traditional photography entirely.
-It's about knowing which jobs each one does best.
+AI does not replace traditional photography entirely.
+It is about knowing which jobs each one does best.

 Where AI outperforms